 It's important to note that successful completion of an assessment does not guarantee progression through the recruitment phases.
 Selection may need to be made at any stage in the process and will be done by the QFES Selection Panel.

-If you are one of the succesful applicants who are selected for offer of employment, your role will be secured on the completion of QFES's intensive 16 week Recruit Course.
+If you are one of the successful applicant's who are selected for offer of employment, your role will be secured on the completion of QFES's intensive 16 week Recruit Course.

 The Recruit Course takes place at the School of Fire and Emergency Services Training (SFEST) in Brisbane.
-You will be fully renumerated for this full time program at the QFES recruit pay rate.
+You will be fully remunerated for this full-time program at the QFES recruit pay rate.